Top Rust Libraries

 Is Rust memory-safe?

-, it indicates that developers and reviewers need to manually check that the code follows certain contracts.
+Rust is designed for memory safety.
+Yet, it also includes an ‘unsafe’ programming feature, highlighted by the unsafe keyword.
+When you see unsafe, it indicates that developers and reviewers need to manually check that the code follows certain contracts.
 Not doing so can result in memory vulnerabilities and crashes in those specific sections.

 Now that we’re done with the basics, let’s explore some of the most popular Rust libraries that can help you in your work.

-5 most popular Rust libraries
+top 5 Rust libraries

 In this section, we introduce libraries with the highest number of downloads and the most helpful features, in our opinion.
 Further sections also contain popular crates, but we have included some that may be less popular but are worth paying attention to due to their functionality.